Learn / Why Choose Residential Rehab? 8 Benefits to Consider

 A typical schedule at a residential center often includes opportunities for individual therapy, group meetings, and recreational activities.
 Medical support is also incorporated into the day’s program.
 Most residential programs also allow participants some downtime to unwind and digest what they’re learning.
 But regular schedules are strongly featured, though the level of intensiveness may vary from program to program.
 This routine can serve to close the gaps in time that allow cravings to grow and instead help you fully concentrate on your recovery.
 Time and attention that you would otherwise spend on household, family, and job responsibilities can go on pause during inpatient treatment.
 All scheduled activities share the goal of providing opportunities for you to give attention to yourself and your needs.
 At the end of the day, the most important item on your agenda at residential rehab is to work on changing your life.

-A change of environment can have a positive impact on brain chemistry,4 according to research published in the journal Nature Neuroscience.
+A change in environment can have a positive impact on brain chemistry,4 according to research published in the journal Nature Neuroscience.
 “New and diverse experiences are linked to enhanced happiness, and this relationship is associated with greater correlation of brain activity, new research has found.”

 Going away for addiction treatment may provide you with the motivation you need to work on your relationships with the goal of rebuilding them when you return.
 On the other hand, creating physical distance can encourage emotional separation from bad influences.
 The time away can be a good start in distancing yourself from destructive relationships, whether you’re beginning to create permanent boundaries or taking a break to regroup and consider your options.